matsola/biofertilizer-report/casestudy.md

 ### Interviews with the producers and gardeners

-Semi-structured interviews with the three vegetable producers and Bee Urban were done to capture the hard-to-measure aspects of their experiences using the biofertilizer.
+Semi-structured interviews with the participants were done to capture the hard-to-measure aspects of their experiences using the biofertilizer.
 It serves as a good complement to the findings of the lab analyses.

 ## Result

-The case study was unable to differentiate between the control and experimental beds in terms of the selected indicators in the study.

-The lack of correlation between inputs and the resulting lab analysis is not uncommon.
-Many factors, like deficiencies in water or nutrients, and environmental factors, such as temperature and sunlight, might affect the plant more than the input.

-Despite the lack of correlation, diagrams are provided in the following sections to visualize the differences between the control and experimental beds.
+The coming sections summarize the lab results performed in the case study.
+Further down, there is a summary of the interviews.

 The reports from laboratories are included in the appendix.